fac19/week4-abeh/README.md

 ## DAY 1
 - Thought it was a good idea to group mob the ⚠️ WHOLE ⚠️ server:
- Optimist: "Yeah we can knock that out in 15"
+- Optimist: "Yeah we can knock that out in 15"
  Rest: "yeah mate yeah"
 - SO, we got frazzled.

 ## DAY 2
 - Finished off the server and wisely split into pairs
 - Worked on refactoring the server and tests
 - In the afternoon we focused on CSS and Heroku

-## Description
+## Methodology & Planning
-Microblogging website using a server.
+### Wireframe
+:frog:

+### Testing methodology
+Testing, testing 123.

 ## Core User Stories
 - [x] A page with a form to submit posts, and a page showing all posts